jdelrieg/tchannel_5TeV/README.md

     python analysis/tt5TeV/fakerates_plotter.py -p path_with_tchannel_fakerates

-Those FRs (4 for each lepton flavour) should be then manually written in `analysis/tt5TeV/QCD_modifyer_shapes_binned.py`
+Those FRs (4 for each lepton flavour) should be then manually written in `analysis/tt5TeV/QCD_modifyer_shapes_binned.py`, and then the .pkl file with the shapes can be produced by running:

+    python analysis/tt5TeV/QCD_modifyer_shapes_binned.py -p outpath

 ## Plotting and tables